-The Shoah Memorial has been developing actions in the region and abroad for several years thanks to its branches located in Toulouse, Italy, Poland and the United States.
+For several years, the Shoah Memorial has been developing actions in the region and abroad thanks to its branches located in Toulouse, Italy, Poland and the United States.
 At the same time, it is expanding its training activities in many other countries.

-The program of the Memorial «Shoah as a starting point» takes on new momentum in 2021.
-There are now 11 regional dialogues between countries with different memorials or histories that constitute the framework of this mechanism.
-Each dialogue brings together on a transnational basis the educational authorities, NGOs to support in-depth work with secondary education teachers and is based on training courses developed jointly and according to local issues.
-In addition to the increase in the number of operations proposed, this year 2021 is characterized by the inclusion of a systematic follow-up meeting for the same beneficiaries, 6 months after each dialogue, and the creation of dedicated websites where teachers consult the documentation necessary for their personal preparation.
-Due to the pandemic, the events of the first semester 2021 are all held online.
+The program of the Memorial "Shoah as a starting point" takes on a new dimension in 2021.
+There are now 11 regional dialogues between countries with different memorials or histories that form the backbone of this system.
+Each dialogue brings together, on a transnational basis, the educational authorities and NGOs to support in-depth work with secondary school teachers and is based on training courses jointly developed according to local issues.
+In addition to the increase in the number of proposed operations, this year 2021 is characterized by the inclusion of a systematic follow-up meeting for the same beneficiaries, 6 months after each dialogue, and the creation of dedicated websites where teachers consult the documentation necessary for their personal preparation.
+Due to the pandemic, events in the first half of 2021 are all being held online.

-Since the month of January, 5 trainings have been organized
+Since January, 5 training sessions have been organized

 The program is supported by the